-Gnome House is an inspiring community and creative space in Walthamstow, East London.
-It includes a printmaking studio, a large community/creative space available for hire, a meeting room for hire and a cafe planned to open late 2016/early 2017.
+Gnome House is a community arts space in Walthamstow, East London.
+It includes a printmaking studio, a large community/creative space available for hire and a pop-up cafe.

 The community/creative space is able to accommodate performances, rehearsals, workshops, exhibitions and meetings.
-For more info about hiring Gnome House click here
+For more info about booking Gnome House click here

 When did Gnome House open?

 Gnome House opened in May 2015 and is used every day by community groups, local business and schools.

 The Ratpack is the name for the Gnome House youth group.
 The Ratpack meet on Saturdays to take part in a variety of different creative activities from printmaking to gardening.
 The young people also act as a steering committee, helping to shape the future vision for Gnome House and decide what kind of place they would like it to be.

 What type of organisation runs Gnome House?

 Gnome House is run by Gnome House Community Interest Company (CIC.)
 A CIC is a type of social enterprise that wants to use its profits and assets for the public good.

 Office: the Gnome House office is open from 10am-2pm Monday to Thursday.

 Chissola: Digital content